 Symptoms of Carpal Tunnel Syndrome

-- Numbness, tingling or pain in the hand, worse in the thumb, index and middle fingers.
+- Burning or tingling in the fingers, especially the thumb and the index and middle fingers

 Treatment for Carpal Tunnel Syndrome

 The priority is to relieve the pressure on the nerve, which increases when your wrist is bend forwards and reduces when it bent back.
-A simple splint worn around your wrist at night to stop it bending forward may be enough to solve the problem.